Skip to content

 Skiers and snowboarders looking for a backcountry experience may park in the back parking lot to access National Forest terrain via the back gate; skiing in these areas does not require a Mt.
 Ashland Uphill Access Pass at any time and is not subject to designated routes and hours.
 Do not climb the out-of-bounds areas to the summit and cross into the ski area boundary unless descending as permitted in the following policy.

 For the safety of our employees and guests, uphill travel rules are in effect anytime there is snow on the mountain to turn on.
 The regulations govern which routes you can take to the summit and when.
 We work closely with the U.S. Forest Service to craft our uphill policy, and it’s supported by the Mt.
-Ashland Special Use Permit and Operating Plan.
+Ashland Special Use Permit and Operating Plan and endorsed by the National Ski Areas Association.

 The only forms of authorized uphill travel are skinning or snowshoeing.
 The only forms of authorized downhill travel are skiing, snowboarding, or snowshoeing.
 Sleds, fat bikes, snow bikes, and other devices or pedestrian access are not permitted at any time.
 Please read this guide to understand the policy, know the approved routes up and down the mountain and when they are open, and safely enjoy your trek up the hill!

 Parking for Uphill access: At all times, uphill users must park along the downhill bank of the main parking lot.
 This is the area facing Mt.
-Shasta, opposite the ski trails.
+Shasta, opposite the ski trails and trail kiosk.

 UPHILL ACCESS OVERVIEW